ietf-wg-cellar/ebml-specification/specification.markdown

 Table: Example of terminating VINT_DATA with a Null Octet when reducing VINT length during an edit. {#tableExampleNullPadding}

-Note that this method is NOT RECOMMENDED.
-For reductions of one octet, the method for Extending the Element Data Size SHOULD be used.
-For reduction by more than one octet, the method for Adding a Void Element SHOULD be used.
+Note that this method is **NOT RECOMMENDED**.
+For reductions of one octet, the method for Extending the Element Data Size **SHOULD** be used.
+For reduction by more than one octet, the method for Adding a Void Element **SHOULD** be used.

 ## Considerations when Updating Elements with Cyclic Redundancy Check (CRC)

-If the Element to be changed is a Descendant Element of any Master Element that contains a CRC-32 Element (see (#crc-32-element)) then the CRC-32 Element MUST be verified before permitting the change.
-Additionally the CRC-32 Element value MUST be subsequently updated to reflect the changed data.
+If the Element to be changed is a Descendant Element of any Master Element that contains a CRC-32 Element (see (#crc-32-element)) then the CRC-32 Element **MUST** be verified before permitting the change.
+Additionally the CRC-32 Element value **MUST** be subsequently updated to reflect the changed data.

 # Backward and Forward Compatibility

-Elements of an EBML format SHOULD be designed with backward and forward compatibility in mind.
+Elements of an EBML format **SHOULD** be designed with backward and forward compatibility in mind.

 ## Backward Compatibility

 Backward compatibility of new EBML Elements can be achieved by using default values for mandatory elements.
-The default value MUST represent the state that was assumed for previous versions of the EBML Schema, without this new EBML Element.
-If such a state doesn't make sense for previous versions, then the new EBML Element SHOULD NOT be mandatory.
+The default value **MUST** represent the state that was assumed for previous versions of the EBML Schema, without this new EBML Element.
+If such a state doesn't make sense for previous versions, then the new EBML Element **SHOULD NOT** be mandatory.

 Non mandatory EBML Elements can be added in a new EBMLDocTypeVersion.
 Since they are not mandatory they won't be found in older versions of the